Congressional Attack Coming to National Monument Protections, Local Communities and Businesses Outraged

 IGNORES LOCAL INPUT, SCIENCE, AND TRIBAL CONSULTATION

 “Using the Congressional Review Act to undo the Grand Staircase-Escalante management plan is a disrespectful overreach that ignores years of local input, science, and Tribal consultation.
-This plan reflects years of hard work by the people who live nearby, work in, and care deeply about this place,” said Jackie Grant, Kanab, Utah resident and Executive Director of the Grand Staircase Escalante Partners, which is the local nonprofit that helps steward the national monument through science, conservation, and education.
+This plan reflects years of hard work by the people who live nearby, work in, and care deeply about this place,” said Jackie Grant, Iron County, Utah resident and Executive Director of the Grand Staircase Escalante Partners, which is the local nonprofit that helps steward the national monument through science, conservation, and education.

 .